 Mr. Steinberg is a founding member of the national PTAB Bar Association and was elected as the first president to the Association (www.PTABBar.org).
 He is also a registered patent attorney and has served in most of the firm's PTAB proceedings for clients such as AbbVie Biotechnology Ltd., Actifio, NVIDIA, and Qualtrics.

 Mr. Steinberg has continuously been recognized as a leading lawyer by The Legal 500 US and Chambers USA.
 Most recently he was named a 2017 IP Trailblazer by The National Law Journal, which recognized practitioners who have “shown a deep passion and perseverance in pursuit of their mission, having achieved remarkable results along the way."
 He was also recognized as one of The Most Influential IP Attorneys in LA for 2017 by The Los Angeles Business Journal which highlighted his “thriving” patent litigation practice and “innovative approaches to the burgeoning area of PTAB proceedings.”
-He’s been named among the 2012 Who’s Who for Intellectual Property Law by Los Angeles Business Journal and among the top IP litigators in California by The Daily Journal in 2011.
+He has been named among the Patent 1000 by Intellectual Asset Management (2018), the Who’s Who for Intellectual Property Law by Los Angeles Business Journal (2012), and the top IP litigators in California by The Daily Journal (2011).
 Mr. Steinberg was particularly cited for his representation of the Ansel Adams Publishing Rights Trust in a dispute with a defendant who claimed to possess long-lost negatives created by the famous nature photographer — which the Trust maintained were not authentic.
 He also assisted AMD to secure a US$1.25 billion worldwide settlement in a patent, contract, and antitrust dispute with Intel.

 Mr. Steinberg also served on the 2014 Law360 Intellectual Property Editorial Advisory Board.